|(a) Level I (Basic Care). The Level I maternal designated

 of delivering a neonate that requires a higher level of neonatal care

-than the scope of their neonatal facility shall be transferred to
+than the scope of their neonatal facility must be transferred to a

-a higher level neonatal designated facility prior to delivery unless
+higher level neonatal designated facility before delivery unless the

 (B) Pregnant or postpartum patients identified with

-conditions and/or complications that require a higher level of maternal
+conditions or complications that require a higher level of maternal

-care shall be transferred to a higher level maternal designated facility
+care must be transferred to a higher level maternal designated facility

 unless the transfer is unsafe.